RedHatWorkshops/fusev7-workshop/labs/10-migrate-rider-auto-ws.md

 # Migrate the Rider-Auto-WS component to SpringBoot standalone

+Fuse 7 introduces SpringBoot as a standalone container for Fuse integration apps.
+Some key new topics centered around SpringBoot support are:

+* Not everything contained in the Fuse 7 SpringBoot BOM are supported.
+Examples are Spring Data REST, Spring MVC, RabbitMQ and Spring Integration.
+Instead, we  encourage the use of RestDSL, CXF, AMQ and Camel as supportable (and better) alternatives.

+* Use of JBDS Templates versus OIO Missions.
+JBDS Templates are useful for Integrators who want to make use of the drag-and-drop tooling or develop with SpringXML.
+OIO Missions are IDE-agnostic, therefore useful for power developers wanting an easily downloadable kickstart template project

+* Spring encourages the use of JavaDSL over SpringXML.
+There are various tradeoffs between the two DSL's.
+JavaDSL is better for power developers, IDE agnostic and better suited to the Spring bean-injection model.
+SpringXML is better for Integrators who use the JBDS IDE tooling or prefer XML over Java for creating their integrations.

+Additionally, there are some cool features built into SpringBoot which are often overlooked, including:

+* Secrets mounting in SpringBoot apps
+* ConfigMap property injection

 This project demonstrates the migration of a Karaf-based SOAP webservice from [Rider Auto](https://github.com/RedHatWorkshops/rider-auto-osgi/tree/master/rider-auto-ws) to Fuse 7 standalone SpringBoot.

 ### Prerequisites